-In 1996, Kacy Crabtree came on board as a summer theatre staff member, and now served as our Executive Director.
+In 1996, Kacy Crabtree came on board as the next Executive Director.
 She has worn many hats, spearheaded several new programs, including the children's camp.

 During the same year, Michael Hannah joined the staff as a pianist, publicity assistant and costume designer.
-In 1998, John Thomas Oaks joined Janet on a wonderful collaborative venture, creating original musicals such as Star Queen and Moses.
+Later on, Dr. Hannah would become one of the company’s directors.

 When Kacy Crabtree moved into college administration, Donna Morgan took over as Company Manager, doing an excellent job until her family moved to Washington, DC.

 One afternoon, Janet Speer met with Budd and Nanette Mayer and the Advisory Committee was born, led first by Budd, and then by Ruth and Stan Etkin for several years.
 Currently the committee is chaired by Roy Krege.

 Summer Theatre would not be possible without the endorsement and support of Lees-McRae College, the Town of Banner Elk and Sugar Mountain, local businesses and the generosity of our numerous donors.

 In turn, we bring nearly 100 paid performers, students, technicians and managers to Banner Elk.
 We pride ourselves on our connectedness to the community.
 Much of this is due to the addition of Roy and Marion Krege to our staff.

 Our management consists of a strong team that has provides strong and consistent leadership over the years; Pam Joslin as Operation Manager, Mindi Bishop as Costume Shop Forewoman, and Erin Wallace as Managing Director.

 As we begin Summer Theatre 2015, we look forward to fulfilling our goals and mission.